Jenelle Evans Speaks Out About Divorce Rumors, Reveals Why She May Not Be At ‘Teen Mom 2’ Reunion

 Jenelle explained that she will be seeing a doctor soon and that, while there, she may discuss “surgery options.”
 She also revealed that the appointment will reveal whether or not she can travel to New York City for the Teen Mom 2 reunion.

-Speaking about the reunion, Jenelle explained, “I wanted to be honest with everyone now before confirming the trip and cancelling last minute and wasting everyone’s time and money… It is really disappointing though because I had other things planned during my trip other than the reunion and this is holding me up from everything.”
+“I wanted to be honest with everyone now before confirming the trip and cancelling last minute and wasting everyone’s time and money… It is really disappointing though because I had other things planned during my trip other than the reunion and this is holding me up from everything,” Jenelle explained, about the reunion.

 Jenelle didn’t go into detail about her medical problems, but hopefully she is able to get the help she needs.

 Just a few days ago, Jenelle “promised” her Teen Mom 2 co-star, Briana DeJesus, that she would be at the reunion special.
 As previously reported by Inquisitr, Briana took to Twitter to talk about the upcoming reunion and even tagged Jenelle in the post saying Jenelle “better be there.”
 Jenelle tweeted back and said she “promised” she would be there.
-Of course, if Jenelle is having health issues then she may have to miss the reunion as she needs to put her health first.
+Of course, if Jenelle is having health issues then she may have to miss the reunion, as she needs to put her health first.

 New episodes of Teen Mom 2 are airing Monday nights on MTV.
 It is not clear when the reunion will air.